geoffreylitt/wildcard-onward-paper/paper.md

 We have known for decades about an alternate approach: _direct manipulation_ [@shneiderman1983], where "visibility of the object of interest" replaces "complex command language syntax".
 Direct manipulation is the _de facto_ standard in GUIs today, but when it comes to customizing those GUIs, it is rarely to be found.
 As a result, switching from using software to customizing it poses a learning barrier for users not familiar with programming, and requires an abrupt shift in mental model even for those familiar with scripting.

 In this work, we ask: what would it look like to build a direct maniulation interface that lowers the threshold for starting to customize software?
-We take inspiration from spreadsheets and visual database query interfaces [@bakke2016; @2020a], which have successfully enabled millions of end users to compute with data through direct manipulation.
+We take inspiration from spreadsheets and visual database query interfaces, which have successfully enabled millions of end users to compute with data through direct manipulation.

 In this paper we present a technique called _table-driven customization_ inspired by those tools.
 An application’s UI is augmented with a table view, where the user can see and manipulate the application’s internal data.
 Changes in the table view result in immediate corresponding changes to the original user interface, enabling the user to customize an application with live feedback.